home-assistant/home-assistant.io/source/_components/tts.yandextts.markdown

 - **emotion** (*Optional*): Speaker emotional intonation.
 Default is `neutral`.
 Also supported are `good` (freindly) and `evil` (angry)
 - **speed** (*Optional*): Speech speed.
 Default value is `1`.
 Highest speed is `3` and lowest `0,1`

-See on api [documentation](https://tech.yandex.com/speechkit/cloud/doc/guide/concepts/tts-http-request-docpage/) for details.
-N.B. english version of documentation is outdated.
-So you could request api key [here](https://tech.yandex.com/speechkit/cloud/) by email or [here](https://developer.tech.yandex.ru/) by web
+Please check the [API documentation](https://tech.yandex.com/speechkit/cloud/doc/guide/concepts/tts-http-request-docpage/) for details.
+It seems that the English version of documentation is outdated.
+You could request an API key [by email](https://tech.yandex.com/speechkit/cloud/) or [online](https://developer.tech.yandex.ru/).

 A full configuration sample: